namin/argument-debugger/output.md

 🔧 GENERATING REPAIR...

 REPAIR COMMENTARY:
-Here's how to add text to the argument to address the issues, keeping it concise and direct:
+Here's how to add text to the argument, providing evidence and resolving the issues concisely:

 **Original Argument (Implied):** The Bible is the word of God.

-**Revised Argument with Evidence:**
+**Revised Argument with Evidence and Resolution:**

-"The Bible says it is the word of God.
-For example, **2 Timothy 3:16 states, 'All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.'** This verse, along with others like **2 Peter 1:20-21, which describes prophets speaking from God as they were carried along by the Holy Spirit,** indicates the Bible's claim to divine inspiration and authority."
+"The Bible is the word of God. **This claim is supported by the Bible itself, which repeatedly asserts its divine origin and authority.** For example, **2 Timothy 3:16 states, 'All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness.'** Similarly, **2 Peter 1:20-21 explains, 'Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation of things.
+For prophecy never had its origin in the human will, but prophets, though human, spoke from God as they were carried along by the Holy Spirit.'** These verses, among others, directly claim that the Bible's content originates from God, not from human invention."

 CLEAN ARGUMENT:
-The Bible says it is the word of God.
+The Bible is the word of God.
+This claim is supported by the Bible itself, which repeatedly asserts its divine origin and authority.
 For example, 2 Timothy 3:16 states, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness."
-This verse, along with others like 2 Peter 1:20-21, which describes prophets speaking from God as they were carried along by the Holy Spirit, indicates the Bible's claim to divine inspiration and authority.
-This internal claim to divine origin provides a foundational reason for its truthfulness.
+Similarly, 2 Peter 1:20-21 explains, "Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation of things.
+For prophecy never had its origin in the human will, but prophets, though human, spoke from God as they were carried along by the Holy Spirit."
+These verses, among others, directly claim that the Bible's content originates from God, not from human invention.
 Therefore, we should follow the Bible.

 Parsing repaired argument...

 Parsed structure:
-- c1: The Bible says it is the word of God. (premise)
+- c1: The Bible is the word of God. (conclusion)
+- c2: This claim is supported by the Bible itself, which repeatedly asserts its divine origin and authority. (premise)
-- c2: 2 Timothy 3:16 states, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness." (premise)
+- c3: 2 Timothy 3:16 states, "All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness." (premise)
-- c3: 2 Peter 1:20-21 describes prophets speaking from God as they were carried along by the Holy Spirit. (premise)
+- c4: 2 Peter 1:20-21 explains, "Above all, you must understand that no prophecy of Scripture came about by the prophet’s own interpretation of things.
+For prophecy never had its origin in the human will, but prophets, though human, spoke from God as they were carried along by the Holy Spirit." (premise)
-- c4: The Bible's claim to divine inspiration and authority is indicated by 2 Timothy 3:16 and 2 Peter 1:20-21. (intermediate)
-- c5: The internal claim to divine origin provides a foundational reason for its truthfulness. (intermediate)
+- c5: These verses, among others, directly claim that the Bible's content originates from God, not from human invention. (intermediate)
-- c6: We should follow the Bible. (conclusion)
+- c6: we should follow the Bible. (conclusion)
-- ['c2', 'c3'] → c4 (inductive)
+- ['c2', 'c3', 'c4'] → c5 (inductive)
-- ['c4'] → c5 (inductive)
+- ['c5'] → c1 (deductive)
-- ['c5'] → c6 (deductive)
+- ['c1'] → c6 (deductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (2):
+🔍 ISSUES FOUND (3):
   - unsupported_premise: Premise c2 needs supporting evidence
   - unsupported_premise: Premise c3 needs supporting evidence
+  - unsupported_premise: Premise c4 needs supporting evidence

 ## EXAMPLE 5
 Argument: Global temperatures are rising.